In this Guide

 While it’s a cushioned chair, it’s certainly not plush.
 You don’t want to buy this expecting a La-Z-Boy.
 This is definitely designed to provide more support and ergonomics than fluff.

 It’s quite expensive.
-This one will cost you over $300.
 However, many reviewers commented that while the price was initially a bit hard to stomach, they were reassured by the quality of the construction.

 Plus, you’ll want to consider how many cheap chairs you’d burn through in the years this chair will last you.
 All those smaller purchases can add up fast.